Search String

 For the purposes of my computer game commentary I refer to the Atari ST of 1985 as a Western computer game machine.
 The Atari ST is also known as "The ST."

-Both the Atari 520 ST and 1040 ST are powered by a Motorola 68000 clocked at 8 MHz.
+Both the Atari 520 ST and 1040 ST are powered by the Motorola 68000 clocked at 8 MHz.
 RAM on the ST typically ranges from 512 kbytes to 1 mbyte.
 The ST went head to head with the Amiga during the ST-Amiga Wars of the late 80s and early 90s.

 The ST could display 16 colors from a palette range of 512 at a resolution of 320x200.
 Its color palette was superior to IBM EGA but inferior to the Amiga.